Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Schrödingerised Kernel Neural Operator

-Based on that, we leverage the implementation of spectral convolution operator in \cite{21:fno}, which uses a learnable complex vector equivalent to a diagonal matrix in the Fourier domain of $D_x$, to parameterize the evolving operator related to $d+1$ dimensional PDEs.
-A typical example is shown in \ref{Equ_6}.
-In practice, the complex vector is truncated for working on different grid sizes: where $F_x$ and $F_x^{-1}$ denote DFT and Inverse DFT (accelerated by Fast Fourier Transform (FFT) in practice).
-The $\mathrm{trun\_diag}()$ represents the element-wise multiplication between a learnable truncated complex vector and signal slices of $\boldsymbol{v}_l$ on the transformed grid $\xi$.
+\textit{Spectral Convolution Operator.} Differential operators with respect to $x$, such as \(\partial_x\) and \(\partial_{xx}\), can be diagonalized in Fourier domain of $x$ according to the properties of Fourier Transform (FT).
+Based on that, we leverage the implementation of spectral convolution operator in \cite{21:fno}, which uses a learnable complex vector equivalent to a diagonal matrix in the Fourier domain of $D_x$.
+In practice, the complex vector is truncated for working on different grid sizes: where $\boldsymbol{v}_l$ denotes the input latent signal fitting $v(x,p)$, and $F_x$ and $F_x^{-1}$ denote Discrete Fourier Transform (DFT) and Inverse DFT (accelerated by Fast Fourier Transform (FFT) in practice).
+The $\mathrm{trun\_diag}()$ represents the element-wise multiplication between a learnable truncated complex vector and signal slices of $\boldsymbol{v}_l$ on the transformed grid $\xi$ after $F_x$.

-\paragraph{Differential Operator} Since the truncation in Sec.\ref{Section_3_1_3} prefers to propagate signals in a relatively global scope, we compensate for possible local information lost by propagating the finite difference derivative of $x$ on the local region.
-Details are provided in Appendix~\ref{Append:Diff_Op}.
+\textit{Differential Operator.} Since the truncation in \textit{Spectral Convolution Operator} prefers to propagate signals in a relatively global scope, we compensate for possible local information lost by propagating the finite difference derivative of $x$ on the local region based on \cite{24:local_fno}:

+where $D_{loc} \subset D_x$ denotes the local region around the query position $x$.
+Related ablation results are reported in Tab.~\ref{tab:ablation} and Tab.~\ref{tab:darcy_local_props}.